ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 ### Ledger Devices

-Two supported devices are needed to do the 2 of 5 signatures.
-One of them needs to be funded in order to pay for the TX fees.
+The user needs two supported devices to do the 2 of 5 signatures.
+Verify one of them has funds in order to pay for the TX fees.

-See [ledger requirements](./create-a-mainnet-subnet#ledger) for details on which devices are supported, how to get the devices addresses, how to fund a device.
+See [ledger requirements](./create-a-mainnet-subnet#ledger) for details on supported devices, how to get the devices addresses, how to fund a device.

-## Addresses to be Used on This Tutorial
+## Addresses Used on This Tutorial

 - Control key 0: `P-avax1wryu62weky9qjlp40cpmnqf6ml2hytnagj5q28`
-- Control key 1: `P-avax1kdzq569g2c9urm9887cmldlsa3w3jhxe0knfy5` ledger 0 first address (funded)
+- Control key 1: `P-avax1kdzq569g2c9urm9887cmldlsa3w3jhxe0knfy5` ledger 0 first address -funded-
 - Control key 2: `P-avax12gcy0xl0al6gcjrt0395xqlcuq078ml93wl5h8`
 - Control key 3: `P-avax1g7nkguzg8yju8cq3ndzc9lql2yg69s9ejqa2af` ledger 1 first address
 - Control key 4: `P-avax1g4eryh40dtcsltmxn9zk925ny07gdq2xyjtf4g`